 July 5th – 7th: West Fest.
 The annual street festival takes place in Chicago’s West Town community and reflects the elective and colorful neighborhood.
 The festival features live music, DJs, as well as separate areas for both children and pets.
 A $5 donation is suggested.
 Making this festival enjoyable for the whole family.
 Get more details on the festival by visiting the website here.

-July 6th: Chose Few DJs Picnic.
+July 6th: Chosen Few DJs Picnic.
 Born, nurtured, and developed in the South Side neighborhood of Jackson Park, the Chosen Few Picnic is a summer staple in Chicago.
 The well-known picnic celebrates and honor “House Music”—an original genre of Chicago.
 Tickets vary between $125 – $450.
 For tickets and more information, visit the website here.

 July 10th – 14th: Taste of Chicago.
 Taste of Chicago is the nation’s premier free outdoor food festival showcasing the diversity of Chicago’s dining scene, alongside a smorgasbord of cooking demonstrations, music concerts, dance performances, art activations, family activities and more.
 For more details, visit the website.